-Today, in many parts of the Wellington region there is but a shadow of our original native vegetation left.
+Today, in many parts of the Wellington region little of our original native vegetation remains.
 Many plants and animals have become extinct and many are threatened - along with the places they live.
-Much of our region's lowland bush has been cleared, wetlands drained and waterways degraded to make way for farming and the growth of our city and towns.
+Much of our region's lowland bush has been cleared, wetlands drained and waterways degraded to make way for farming and the growth of our cities and towns.